kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 #### With Percentages

-If `maxUnhealthy` is set to `40%` and there are 25 Machines being checked:
+If `unhealthyLessThanOrEqualTo` is set to `40%` and there are 25 Machines being checked:
 - If 10 or fewer nodes are unhealthy, remediation will be performed
 - If 11 or more nodes are unhealthy, remediation will not be performed

-If `maxUnhealthy` is set to `40%` and there are 6 Machines being checked:
+If `unhealthyLessThanOrEqualTo` is set to `40%` and there are 6 Machines being checked:
 - If 2 or fewer nodes are unhealthy, remediation will be performed
 - If 3 or more nodes are unhealthy, remediation will not be performed

 Note, when the percentage is not a whole number, the allowed number is rounded down.

-### Unhealthy Range
+### Unhealthy in Range

-If the user defines a value for the `unhealthyRange` field (bracketed values that specify a start and an end value), before remediating any Machines, the MachineHealthCheck will check if the number of Machines it has determined to be unhealthy is within the range specified by `unhealthyRange`.
+If the user defines a value for the `unhealthyInRange` field (bracketed values that specify a start and an end value), before remediating any Machines, the MachineHealthCheck will check if the number of Machines it has determined to be unhealthy is within the range specified by `unhealthyInRange`.
-If it is not within the range set by `unhealthyRange`, remediation will **not** be performed.
+If it is not within the range set by `unhealthyInRange`, remediation will **not** be performed.

 <aside class="note warning">

 <h1> Important </h1>

-If both `maxUnhealthy` and `unhealthyRange` are specified, `unhealthyRange` takes precedence.
+If both `unhealthyLessThanOrEqualTo` and `unhealthyInRange` are specified, `unhealthyInRange` takes precedence.

 </aside>

 #### With a range of values

-If `unhealthyRange` is set to `[3-5]` and there are 10 Machines being checked:
+If `unhealthyInRange` is set to `[3-5]` and there are 10 Machines being checked:
 - If 2 or fewer nodes are unhealthy, remediation will not be performed.
 - If 6 or more nodes are unhealthy, remediation will not be performed.
 - In all other cases, remediation will be performed.